biscuitWizard/TorchEconomy/README.md

 * !econ list: Lists all items for sale at the market that you're currently docked with.
 * !econ buy \<itemName\> \<quantity\>: Purchases a quantity of items from the market your ship is currently docked to.
 * !econ sell \<itemName\> \<quantity\>: Sells a quantity of items from your ship inventory to the market your ship is docked to.
-* (Coming Soon) !econ refuel h2: Refuels the hydrogen on your ship.
+* !econ refuel h2: Refuels the hydrogen on your ship.
-* (Coming Soon) !econ refuel o2: Refuels the oxygen on your ship.
+* !econ refuel o2: Refuels the oxygen on your ship.
-* (Coming Soon) !econ recharge: Recharges the batteries on your ship.
+* !econ recharge: Recharges the batteries on your ship.
 * !econ markets list: Lists all markets that you have permission to modify.
 * !econ markets create \<gridName\> \<marketName\>: Creates a named market linked to the provided gridName.
 You must own a majority of the station.
 * !econ markets buy \<marketNameOrId\> \<itemName\> \<pricePer1\> \<quantity\>: Creates a buy order on the specified market.
 Must own market.